-- ➤ New housing development should provide affordable dwellings that will be delivered on-site through the development period - ➤ New housing should be of good quality design and built to the best standards - ➤ New housing development should include a mix of dwellings and tenures to meet local needs including dwellings suited to older residents as well as younger households - ➤ To avoid an over concentration of Houses in Multiple Occupation (HMO) in any one part of Newport that could adversely affect the character of the locality
+- New housing development should provide affordable dwellings that will be delivered on-site through the development period - > New housing should be of good quality design and built to the best standards - New housing development should include a mix of dwellings and tenures to meet local needs including dwellings suited to older residents as well as younger households - To avoid an over concentration of Houses in Multiple Occupation (HMO) in any one part of Newport that could adversely affect the character of the locality

-The emerging Telford & Wrekin Local Plan 2011-2031 propose an Affordable Housing Policy (HO6) that would requiring developments in Newport of 11 dwellings or more to provide at least 35% affordable dwellings.
-The Local Plan Policy would achieve what residents are seeking with the recognition that the affordable Housing requirement is met in full throughout the development of each site.
+The emerging Telford & Wrekin Local Plan 2011-2031 propose an Affordable Housing Policy (HO5) that would requiring developments in Newport of 11 dwellings or more to provide at least 35% affordable dwellings.
+The Local Plan Policy would achieve what residents are seeking with the recognition that the affordable Housing requirement is met in full throughout the development of each site, consistent with the requirements of the National Planning Policy Framework (NPPF).

 The emerging Telford & Wrekin Local Plan 2011-2031 proposes a policy on design quality setting out design criteria for new development (BE1).

-This is supported by residents views, but many consultation responders wish to see developers include more features that will increase the diversity of habitats in Newport to attract and support a wider range of wildlife and plants in the layout and design of developments.
+This is supported by residents views, but many consultation responders wish to see developers include more features that will increase the diversity of habitats in

+Newport to attract and support a wider range of wildlife and plants in the layout and design of developments, as proposed in the emerging Telford & Wrekin Local Plan policy (NE1).

-The emerging Telford & Wrekin Local Plan recognizes the need to provide housing for older people (HO7).
-In order to achieve this residents would expect the Local Planning Authority to attach appropriate conditions and obligations to planning permissions to new housing.
+The emerging Telford & Wrekin Local Plan recognises the need to provide all types of specialist housing including housing for older people (H07).
+In order to achieve this residents would expect the Local Planning Authority to attach appropriate conditions and obligations to planning permissions to new housing, to reflect the age profile of Newport residents.